travismacdonald/TrainingMode-CommunityEdition/README.md

 To download the ISO, click 'Releases' on the right side, then download "TM-More.zip".
 Unzip, then drag your melee iso on the 'Drag Vanilla Melee Here.bat' file.
-Feel free to file an issue to request a new feature.
+Feel free to file an issue to request a new feature!

 ## Changes From the Original
 - New Training Lab Features: